sio/homelab/ansible/README.md

 are in initramfs.
 No reboot is performed, though.

+### morebooks - Setup a server for HomeLibraryCatalog web app

+Deploys a server with HomeLibraryCatalog running.
+Targets clean Debian stable installation.

+### motd - Notify ssh users that computer is managed with Ansible

+Adds a short message to /etc/motd to discourage manual system administration.

 ### upgrade - Apply all package updates

 No reboot is performed, but a check and a handler may be added later.